 The Secretary of Agriculture from the U.S. Department of Agriculture (USDA) is authorized to designate counties as disaster areas to make emergency loans to producers suffering losses in those counties and in counties that are contiguous to a designated county.
-Between August 2018 and May 2023, Burlington County was included in one severe weather-related agricultural disaster declarations.
+As shown in Table 4.3.7-2, between August 2018 and May 2023, Burlington County was included in one severe weather-related agricultural disaster declarations.

-Table 4.3.7-3.
-USDA Declarations for Severe Weather Events in Burlington County
+Table 4.3.7-2.
+USDA Declarations for Severe Weather Events in Burlington County, August 2018 and May 2023

-Date(s) of Event Event Type USDA Declaration Number Description April 1 - June 21, 2019 Heavy Rain S4519 Excessive Rain, Flash Flooding, and Flooding Source: USDA 2023
+Date of Event Event Type USDA Declaration Number Description April 1 - June 21, 2019 Heavy Rain S4519 Excessive Rain, Flash Flooding, and Flooding Source: USDA 2023